 - What is the best approach to design cementing operations?

-- Do we really need to perform testing and simulations, or can we rely on other approaches based on artificial intelligence, for example?
+- Do we really need to perform testing and simulations or can we rely on other approaches based on artificial intelligence, for example?

 Tuesday, May 08

-Well barrier compliance is a critical theme with ever-increasing importance within the oil and gas industry due to the possible impacts on safety, environmental protection, and operational performance.
+Well barrier compliance is a critical theme with increasing importance within the oil and gas industry due to the possible impact on safety, environmental protection, and operational performance.
 Well integrity is characterised by an operating well that has full functionality and two qualified well barriers.
 However, there are risks to the integrity of well barriers both in newly drilled wells, and in wells that have been in operation for some time.
 Events have shown that companies have, from time to time, failed to comply with their well barrier policies and standards or with industry best practices.

 Well reliability is achieved through the combination of individual barriers as a system and not the result of the infallibility of a single component.
 The process of well barrier compliance needs to start from the basis of design right through to abandonment.
-It is the duty of the well operator to define and document a barrier philosophy that specifies the principles to maintain control of the well fluids.
+It is the duty of the well operator to define and document a barrier philosophy that specifies the principles of maintaining control of well fluids.
 A system of multiple barriers and redundancy in well barrier elements is critical in order to achieve a high level of reliability.

 Today, a significant number of wells suffer from degraded barriers.
 Some wells are allowed to continue producing, typically when only one barrier is degraded and the leak is found to be restricted and within acceptable limits.
 By implementing compensating measures, such as regular monitoring, the overall risk is maintained within acceptable limits.
 Several oil companies are today classifying their wells according to risk, typically using a colour coding system.